-- " Obligor concentration: The 10 largest borrowers account for 39.0% of the cover pool. - " Regional concentration: The vast majority (94.9%) are located in Germany.
-Mitigants: (1) The credit quality of the obligors, including the largest obligors in the cover pool, is generally high; and (2) in our modelling, we have considered the obligor and regional concentrations. - Mitigants: We have considered the obligor and regional concentrations in our credit analysis.
+- " Obligor concentration: The 10 largest obligors account for 34.1%. - " Regional concentration: The vast majority (72%) of properties are located in Germany.
+Mitigants: (1) The credit quality of the obligors, including the largest obligors in the cover pool, is generally high; and (2) in our modelling, we have considered the obligor and regional concentrations.